zhonghan721/tp/docs/DeveloperGuide.md

 2. The user inputs the `login` command with the username and password.
 3. The `userLoginCommandParser` checks whether all the required fields are present.
    If all fields are present, it creates a new `userLoginCommand`.
+4. The `userLoginCommand` checks whether there is a registered account stored by calling `Model#getStoredUser`.
-4. The `userLoginCommand` checks whether the user is currently logged in by calling `Model#getUserLoginStatus()`.
+5. The `userLoginCommand` then checks whether the user is currently logged in by calling `Model#getUserLoginStatus`.
-5. The `userLoginCommand` then checks if the user credentials match the stored user by calling `Model#userMatches()`.
+6. The `userLoginCommand` then checks if the user credentials match the stored user by calling `Model#userMatches`.
-6. If the user is not logged in and the credentials match, the `userLoginCommand` calls `Model#setLoginSuccess()`, changing the login status to true and enabling the user access to all commands.
+7. If the user is not logged in and the credentials match, the `userLoginCommand` calls `Model#setLoginSuccess`, changing the login status to true and giving the user access to all commands.
-7. The `userLoginCommand` also calls `Model#updateFilteredPersonList()` to display the list of customers.
+8. The `userLoginCommand` also calls `Model#showAllFilteredCustomerList` to display the list of customers.

 The following sequence diagram shows how the `login` command works: